Grimbar-Interactive/gdc-calendar-tool/README.md

 ## Privacy
 When using the extension for the first time you will be prompted to allow the plugin to view and edit your calendar events.
 Other than a custom Calendar ID, if set, we do not store your personal data locally or remotely.
-You can view the extension's [Privacy Policy](https://grimbarinteractive.com/#/gdc-calendar-tool/privacy-policy) here for more information.
+You can view the extension's [Privacy Policy](https://grimbarinteractive.com/#/gdc-calendar-tool/privacy-policy) for more information.